-Decisions by WADA reversing the grant or denial of a TUE may be appealed exclusively to CAS by the Athlete, the FIE, or National Anti-Doping Organization or other body designated by a National Federation which granted or denied the exemption.
-Decisions to deny TUEs, and which are not reversed by WADA, may be appealed by International-Level Athletes to CAS and by other Athletes to the national level reviewing body described in Article 13.2.2.
+Decisions by WADA reversing the grant or denial of a TUE may be appealed exclusively to CAS by the Fencer, or the FIE, or National Anti-Doping Organization whose decision was reversed.
+Decisions by Anti-Doping Organizations other than WADA denying TUE's, which are not reversed by WADA, may be appealed by International-Level Fencers to CAS and by other Fencers to the national level reviewing body described in Article 13.2.2.
 If the national level reviewing body reverses the decision to deny a TUE, that decision may be appealed to CAS by WADA.